CyrilWaechter/python-materialsdb/README.md

-python-materialsdb is an unofficial python library for [materialsdb.org][1] open standard.
+python-materialsdb is an unofficial python library for [materialsdb.org][1] an open format and database for building materials.

 # Features :
 ## Package